uwyo-mallet/Hybrid-Sorting-Optimization/README.md

   parameterized compare function.
 - `insertion_sort_c` - Pure C version of `insertion_sort` using `void` pointers.
 - `insertion_sort_c_swp` - Same as `insertion_sort_c` but uses a parameterized
-  swap function instead of preprocessor based bitwise swap (used in `qsort` in glibc).
+  swap function instead of preprocessor based bitwise swap (from `qsort` in glibc).
 - `insertion_sort_asm` - Pure x86 assembly version of insertion sort.
 Only
   supports `uint64_t`.
 - `qsort_sanity` - Literally just calls `qsort`.
 May be different methods internally depending on the compiler implementation.
-- `std` - Literally just calls `std::sort`.
-May be different methods internally depending on the compiler implementation.
+- `std::sort` - Literally just calls `std::sort`.
+May be different methods
+  internally depending on the compiler implementation.

 #### Threshold